GoJS provides a mechanism for you to define context menus for any object or for the diagram background.

 diagram.model = new go.GraphLinksModel(nodeDataArray, linkDataArray);

-It is possible to define custom context menus using HTML instead of Adornments using the HTMLInfo class.
+It is possible to define custom context menus using HTML instead of Adornments by using the HTMLInfo class.
 The Custom Context Menu sample and Lightbox Context Menu sample show two such custom context menus.

 HTML context menus require more effort to implement than using the default GoJS "ContextMenu" and "ContextMenuButton".
 However you would have the full power of HTML/CSS/JavaScript to show whatever you want.
 This includes creating context menus that can exist or float outside of the Diagram.

 There are two primary considerations when authoring HTML and CSS for context menus.
-The context menu should usually be a sibling Element of the Diagram, and should never be nested inside a Diagram DIV:
+The context menu should usually be a sibling Element of the Diagram and should never be nested inside a Diagram DIV:

 <div style="position: relative;">